AllenWLynch/signaturemodels/docs/tutorial.rst

 The exposure file is the only optional input.

-..

-    **Note:**
-    Here, I model genomes from esophogeal cells, which I may assume all have similar genomic features/expression/etc.
-    Thus, I use only one "correlates" file which speeds up model calculation.
-If you wish to model a heterogeneous collection of cells -biologically or technically- you can provide a sample-specific correlate and exposure file for each VCF file of mutations.

 **Compiling a corpus**

-With all of our data gathered and munged, we can compile a "corpus": a normalized and reformatted view of the data which is read by the LocusRegression model.
-For a list of VCF files stored in vcfs.txt:
+A "Corpus" is a a normalized and reformatted view of the data which is read by the LocusRegression model, and associates a set of mutations from multiple VCFs to some genomic correlates.
+The structure of your corpus also helps LocusRegression find the fastest method to perform parameter updates.
+Since we could assume samples from a certain cancer type have similar correlates, we can group all of the VCFs from a certain cancer type to type-specific correlates.
+If you wish to model multiple types together, just provide multiple corpuses to any of the methods below.

+To produce a corpus for some hypothetical set of samples stored in `vcfs.txt`:

 .. code-block:: bash

     $ locusregression make-corpus \
         -vcf `cat vcfs.txt` \
         -fa hg19.fa \
-        --genome tutorial/genome.txt \
         --regions-file tutorial/regions.bed \
         --correlates-file tutorial/correlates.tsv \
+        --trinuc tutorial/trinucs.npz \
-        -o tutorial/corpus.pkl
+        -o tutorial/corpus.h5

-This will save the corpus to *tutorial/corpus.pkl*.
+This will save the corpus to *tutorial/corpus.h5*.

 1. How many processes?